crva/platinum/README.md

 - Browse relics by tier (Lith, Meso, Neo, Axi, Requiem)
 - View reward items with minimum and median prices
 - Select items to highlight the most expensive ones in each rarity
+- Item history to view total platinum for selected items

 ## Data Retrieval